NYPD should stop making traffic stops, attorney general says

 James’ office concluded that the NYPD’s use of deadly force was justified but that the sequence of events leading to Feliz’s death would never have happened if police hadn’t stopped him in the first place.
 Police further heightened tensions by attempting to arrest Feliz on outstanding warrants for low-level offenses such as spitting, littering and disorderly conduct, James’ office said.

-Messages seeking comment were left with the police department and with a lawyer for Feliz’s family.
-The family is suing the NYPD.
+Messages seeking comment were left with the police department.

 Feliz initially complied when an officer asked him to get out of his car, but then jumped back in and tried to flee, James’ office said in a report on his death that included the recommendation about police yielding traffic stop duties.